“I’m Ready To Voice Act. What Do I Do Now?“

 First off, I want you to focus on strengthening your talent and VO skills before launching into any investment in promoting yourself or getting representation.
 Be ready before you leap into that.

 Now, assuming you are ready to go, what might persuade a casting director, agent or show runner that working with you is an attractive or even irresistible proposition?
-I would say two things- a killer demo that showcases only your strongest talent and a well-placed recommendation.
-A decent web presence can’t hurt either.
+I would say two things- a killer demo that showcases unique talent + strong acting and a well-placed recommendation.
+A decent web/social media presence can’t hurt either.

 What materials do you have that affirm that you have the VO goods?
 (A resume’ or school degree mean surprisingly little, BTW.)